Guard-233/overreacted.io/public/a-complete-guide-to-useeffect/index.md

 function ColorPicker() {
   // Doesn't break Child's shallow equality prop check
-  // unless the color actually changes. const [color, setColor] = useState('pink');
+  // unless the color actually changes. const [color, setColor] = useState("pink");
   const style = useMemo(() => ({ color }), [color]);
   return <Child style={style} />;
 }
 ```

-**I want to emphasize that putting `useCallback` everywhere is pretty clunky.** It’s a nice escape hatch and it’s useful when a function is both passed down *and* called from inside an effect in some children.
+**I want to emphasize that putting `useCallback` everywhere is pretty clunky.** It’s a nice escape hatch and it’s useful when a function is both passed down _and_ called from inside an effect in some children.
 Or if you’re trying to prevent breaking memoization of a child component.
 But Hooks lend themselves better to [avoiding passing callbacks down](https://reactjs.org/docs/hooks-faq.html#how-to-avoid-passing-callbacks-down) altogether.

 In the above examples, I’d much prefer if `fetchData` was either inside my effect (which itself could be extracted to a custom Hook) or a top-level import.
 I want to keep the effects simple, and callbacks in them don’t help that. (“What if some `props.onComplete` callback changes while the request was in flight?”)
 You can [simulate the class behavior](#swimming-against-the-tide) but that doesn’t solve race conditions.